amnotu/khalilsec-security-validation/khalilsec-validation-report.md

 | `01-recon.md` | Finalized | Added metadata, clearer commands, and final status. |
 | `02-web-scan.md` | Finalized | Normalized structure and clarified scan results. |
 | `03-findings-and-fixes.md` | Finalized | Added Host header issue as Finding 4 and cleaned the verification steps. |
 ---

-## Local Artifact Validation

-The local validation script checked these items:

-- each file exists
-- each file is readable as UTF-8
-- each document has an H1 heading
-- fenced code blocks are balanced
-- known bad patterns are absent from final files
-- each file ends with a newline
-- notebook JSON is valid

----

 ## Live Validation Status